Galveston Property Tax Rates: 2026 Rates by City, School District & Taxing Entity

 1. File for Homestead Exemption

 If you haven't already, apply for your homestead exemption.
 The $100,000 school district exemption alone saves a typical Galveston County homeowner roughly $841 per year in school taxes at the Galveston ISD rate.
 The deadline is April 30, and you can file up to two years late.
+See the full list of Texas homeowner property tax exemptions to make sure you're not leaving money on the table.

 League City homeowners age 65+ or disabled should also apply for the city's enhanced $200,000 exemption.